kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

 An emergency policy mainly leveraged for following use case and enforced on top of the firewall table:

   1. To quarantine vulnerable or compromised workloads in order to protect other workloads.

   2. May want to explicitly deny known bad actors by their IP Subnet based on GEO location or reputation.

 This policy is defined in Emergency Category as shown:

   1. First two rules quarantine all traffic from workloads belonging to group GRP-QUARANTINE.

       a.
 "GRP-QUARANTINE" is a group which matches all VM with tag equal to "QUARANTINE".
 (If guest introspection is implemented, the AV/AM tags can be used to define different quarantine levels.)

       b.
 In order to enforce this policy to vulnerable VM's, add tag "QUARANTINE" to isolate the VM's and allow only admin to access the hosts to fix the vulnerability.

   2. Other two rule uses Group with known bad IP's to stop any communication with those IP's.

-![Diagram, timeline Description automatically generated](images/Figure5-27.jpg)
+![Table Description automatically
+    generated](images/Figure5-27.jpg)
 <p align="center">
 Figure 5‑27: Emergency Category Example*
 </p>